Road to Recovery: ACL Injury and Surgery, Part 3

 While these ingredients can be obtained from natural food sources, it is important to note that your consumption must be much higher and “more regular” than normal to get the effects without supplementation.
-Therefore, whatever you decide, it is highly advised to add some supplementation to your post surgery diet (avoiding Vitamin E for a duration after surgery if possible).
+Therefore, whatever you decide, it is highly advised to add some supplementation to your post-surgery diet (avoiding Vitamin E for a duration after surgery if possible).

-While there are a few supplements out there, including whole recovery programs; few are like the HealFast Surgery and Injury Recovery Program, that contain both the key ingredients in optimized dosages for recovery and are safe for surgery.
+While there are a few supplements out there, including whole recovery programs; few are like the HealFast Surgery and Injury Recovery Program, which contain both the key ingredients in optimized dosages for recovery and are safe for surgery.

-After surgery recovery nutrition, comes post-surgery exercise
+After surgery recovery nutrition comes post-surgery exercise

 The last step in avoiding post-surgery complications and obtaining a strong recovery requires you to take special care when following your physicians’ or physical therapists’ post-surgery exercise instructions.

-The common ACL exercise program “covers several phases related to weight bearing, developing leg/knee strength, and range of motion.1” Each phase will be initiated by your physician and should not be rushed.
+The common ACL exercise program “covers several phases related to weight-bearing, developing leg/knee strength, and range of motion.1” Each phase will be initiated by your physician and should not be rushed.
 Take pain medication during these exercises to help ease swelling and inflammation and work to control initial pain.
-Usually your brace will be off for most exercises, but again speak with your physician or physical therapist before trying any of these on your own.
+Usually, your brace will be off for most exercises but again speak with your physician or physical therapist before trying any of these on your own.

 Exercise 1: Quad Sets: (roughly 5 mins each session)

-Lie on your back with your good leg bent with foot on the floor for support.
+Lie on your back with your good leg bent with your foot on the floor for support.
 Under the operated leg place a rolled towel.